AmbiqAI/heartkit/README.md

 poetry install
 ```

 The python package is intended to be used as a CLI-based app and provides a number of commands discussed below.
 In general, reference configurations are provided to (1) download dataset, (2) train model, (3) test model, (4) deploy model, and (5) run demo on Apollo 4 EVB hardware.
-Pre-trained Reference models are also included to enable running inference and the demo immediately.
+Pre-trained reference models are also included to enable running inference and the demo immediately.

 ### 1. Download Dataset (download_dataset)

 This command will download the entire [Icentia11k dataset](https://physionet.org/content/icentia11k-continuous-ecg/1.0/) as a single zip file as well as convert into individual patient [HDF5 files](https://www.hdfgroup.org/solutions/hdf5/) (e.g. p00001.h5).
-The latter makes it possible to leverage Tensorflow datasets `prefetch` and `interleave` to parallelize loading data.
+The latter makes it possible to leverage TensorFlow `prefetch` and `interleave` to parallelize loading data.

 | _NOTE: The dataset requires roughly 300 GB of disk space and can take around 1 hour to download_ |